Search This Blog

 Once away from Siam Reap, the road was quiet and a pleasure to cycle.
 The rain lasted no more than 10 minutes, and soon, the sun was shining bright again.
 I met the nicest people; a man stopped and handed me a Pocari Sweat.
 How nice was that?
 Later, I stopped to take a break and met a mum and her daughter who could speak some English.
 She was ever so helpful, and we took a few selfies.

 I arrived in Stoung around four p.m.
 It is a typical Cambodian small town with a market, a temple, muddy roads, a petrol station, bug vendors, and the ever-present mobile food carts.
-My guest house cost 8 Dollars, and the room was as big as a dancehall.
+My guest house cost 8 Dollars, and the room was as big as a dance hall.
 Taking the stir my presence created, I didn’t think a farang had ever stayed at this establishment; great was my surprise thus when I discovered a young American lady also staying at the guesthouse and travelling by bicycle.
 She was heading to Siam Reap and this was her fourth day on her first cycling holiday.

-In a 2021 survey, it was found that approximately 63 percent of households in Cambodia are engaged in agricultural production.
+In a 2021 survey, it was found that approximately 63 per cent of households in Cambodia are engaged in agricultural production.
 It's thus common to see wooden houses on stilts with chickens, buffalos, cows, palm and mango trees next to rice fields.
 Today, I came across many "Ambok" or flattened rice producers along the road.
 The rice seemed to be first roasted in a pan with a mechanical stirrer, then pounded in a wooden bowl and separated from the husk in a sieve.
 During the rice harvest, some rice is specially prepared for certain Khmer ceremonies and family gatherings.
 I regret not buying any, but hopefully, I'll find them again tomorrow.
 After 110 km, I found Win With Guesthouse, a perfect spot midway between Phnom Penh and Stoung.
 Once again, the experience of finding food was fascinating and amusing.

 As I left the bustling city of Phnom Penh, I found myself navigating through the chaotic Monday morning traffic.
-It always takes some time to adjust to the constant flow of vehicles and the need to trust the traffic around me.
+It always takes some time to adjust to the constant flow of traffic and to trusting the traffic around me.
 Once I cleared the city limits, I followed a narrow path along the serene Bassac River.
 A sign directed towards Chisor Mountain Temple caught my eye, prompting me to change my course to the west.
 To my delight, I stumbled upon the ancient ruins of this 11th-century temple perched high on a hill, accessible by a lengthy staircase.
 Despite the heat and swarms of mosquitoes, I persevered and was delighted to reach the remains of this old temple.
 However, my battle with the mosquitoes eventually forced me to cut my visit short.
 By the time I finished, it was already late afternoon, but I decided to cycle to the next village, which was only 30 km away.

 Again, the Main Road to Kampot was a dead boring affair.
 That said, the road was new, wide and in good condition, so I shouldn’t complain.
 It’s just that I don’t like such predictability.
 In any event, I stuck to the main road and soon landed in the lovely riverside town of Kampot.
 I’ve visited Kampot on many occasions and this time I chose to stay in the village.
 Good Morning Kampot Guesthouse was an ideal place to stay as it was slap bang in the centre and right on the river.
-It also offered spacious budget rooms on the upper floors with a restaurant below.
+It also offered spacious, budget-friendly rooms on the upper floors, with a restaurant below.
 Reviews stated that the food was excellent; I think whoever made those comments must have been British, as the food was so bland that I had to ask for a portion of fresh chillies to make it more palatable.
 LOL

 I was up early to collect my laundry, but the lady couldn’t find it and asked that I return later.
 There wasn’t much to do in Kampot, so I took my bicycle and cycled to the old fishing village on the opposite side of the river.
 Much later, I returned and was happy to find that my laundry was located.
 I was so happy that I treated myself to Nachos & Gaugamela in Kampot Alley, where noodles are still handmade, and something is always steaming in a pot.